giovanni-lucarelli/distribution-shift/README.md

 # Project Goal

-This project aims to assess how distribution shifts in the covariate distribution impact the performance of various models.
+This project aims to assess how distribution shifts in the covariate distribution impact the performance of various models, for a binary classification problem.
 Specifically, we evaluate the extent of performance degradation under different scenarios of covariate shift.

 ## Generic TODO